Design tips for developers

 100vhhero, and it isn't immediately apparent to the user that they can scroll down.

-- Design Tools for Everything: A huge list of tools.
-I personally find these lists a bit daunting but there are some
+- Design Tools for Everything (opens new window): A huge list of tools.
+I personally find these lists a bit daunting but it does have something for everybody if you can be bothered combing through it.

 - You may occasionally want to implement some CSS layouts outside of the grid systems provided by Bulma or Tailwind.
-A couple of resources for learning are testdriven.io/blog/css-grid and every-layout.dev
+A couple of resources for learning are testdriven.io/blog/css-grid (opens new window) and every-layout.dev (opens new window)